 Ada, Ohio 45810

 This was written in 1989 and was accepted for publication but was never actually published.
-This was written before the Internet became what it is today; interestingly enough, the Internet made the communications that I suggested in the paper even more plausible.
+It was written before the Internet became what it is today; interestingly enough, the Internet made the communications that I suggested in the paper even more plausible (which, in fact, actually did happen as I will note at the end of this blog).

 In teaching earth science, Eratosthenes’ work in determining the circumference of the earth in 240 B.C. (approximately) is often discussed (a description of this calculation is included at the end of the paper).
-In his PBS series, “Ring of Truth”, Philip Morrison demonstrated a way that Eratosthenes’ experiment could be repeated by elementary, middle school, or junior high students (which, in fact, actually did happen as I will note at the end of the paper).
+In his PBS series, “Ring of Truth”, Philip Morrison demonstrated a way that Eratosthenes’ experiment could be repeated by elementary, middle school, or junior high students.

 Dr. Morrison’s procedure was to sight the star Antares at a specific time of the evening, drive south for one day, and repeat the measurements at the same time the next day.
 Noting the difference in the angle of altitude and the distance driven between the two sightings, the circumference of the earth could then be determined.
 Dr. Morrison suggested that a group of friends could do this on an overnight trip.
 (In his presentation, Dr. Morrison drove from the Kansas-Nebraska state line south on U. S. 283 to the Kansas-Oklahoma state line.
 As you can see, this is a relatively straight section of road, with just one “hitch” in it.
 It provides the base line that is needed for the project.